FIT Athletics and Recreation

 - Phi Theta Kappa: Phi Theta Kappa (PTK) is the international honor society for students in their associate’s degree program.

 - Delta Alpha Pi: Delta Alpha Pi Honor Society participates in activities designed to educate the community and society regarding disability issues and the principles of universal design.

 - Chi Alpha Epsilon: Chi Alpha Epsilon National Honor Society is dedicated to acknowledging the success of students in the Educational Opportunity Program (EOP).

 Social and Cultural Activities

-The private social network for FIT students, FITLink provides the tools for managing FIT Student Association clubs and student co-curricular activities.
+The private social network for FIT students, FITLink provides the tools for managing FIT Student Government Association clubs and student co-curricular activities.
 FITLink can also be utilized in areas outside of campus life, serving a variety of needs related to the FIT student experience.
 From elections to surveys and communication to budgeting, stay connected at FIT from across the globe.
 Visit fitnyc.collegiatelink.net.

 Student Volunteer Community Service (SVCS)

 Offered through the Department of Student Life, this program enhances our greatest natural resource, volunteers.
-As a recipient of the President’s Higher Education Community Service Honor Roll, SVCS offers interested students an opportunity to give assistance to the fashion industry, the community, and the society in which we live.
-Clubs, independent students, faculty, and staff are welcome to tap the information available regarding local organizations requesting volunteers.
+As a recipient of the President’s Higher Education Community Service Honor Roll, SVCS offers interested students an opportunity to provide assistance to the fashion industry, the community, and the society in which we live.
+Clubs, independent students, faculty, and staff are welcome to tap into the information available regarding local organizations requesting volunteers.